Limburger: History and geographic origins

 The Herve name has become the modern European protected name for the cheese, while the Limburger name is used for the same style when made in other regions.
 Herve cheese, or "Fromage de Herve", is still produced in the territory of the old Duchy of Limburg, in Belgium, where it has been produced since the 15th century.
 Herve is located near Liège, and the borders separating Belgium from the Netherlands and Germany.
 The "Land of Herve" is a hilly area between the Vesdre and Meuse rivers.
 The duchy existed until the French Revolution as a part of the Holy Roman Empire, and the cheese style became popular in other areas, known by the name of its country of origin.

 In the USA, it was first produced by the F.X.
 Baumert cheese factory in Antwerp, New York, in 1854.
 It was also produced in 1867 by Rudolph Benkerts in his cellar from pasteurized goat's milk.
 A few years later, 25 factories produced this cheese.
 It was also manufactured in Canada, where it was a German-Canadian cultural marker, by the Oak Grove Cheese Company in New Hamburg, Ontario.
-Today, the only limburger producer in the United States of America was Chalet Cheese Cooperative in Monroe, Wisconsin.
+Today, the only limburger producer in the United States is Chalet Cheese Cooperative in Monroe, Wisconsin.